rayansb1/rayansb1/README.md

 ### [Invoice Uploader](https://github.com/rayansb1/InvoiceUploader)

  **Description:**
- - An application developed on Power App that allows users to take pictures of invoices, name them, select their type, and save them as organized files on the SharePoint platform.
+ - The PowerApp application allows branches to upload invoices to a SharePoint Library in a dedicated file for each branch, organized in PDF format.
+ - It also enables viewing of previously uploaded invoices for the branch.
+ **Technologies Used:**
-- **Technologies Used:** Power App, Power Automate
+ - Power App, Power Automate, SharePoint

 ### [Amnoon Website](https://github.com/rayansb1/AmnoonWebsite)